Second-order Temporal Pooling for Action Recognition: Results

 \section{Results}

 In this section, we provide systematic evaluations of our various schemes on the four datasets.
-The notations RGB, FLOW, and SMAID denote the respective frame-level features.
-We denote the combinations of RGB+FLOW as RF and RGB+FLOW+SMAID as RFS, where the combinations are either averaged over their softmax CNN outputs for frame-level predictions, or their log-mapped features concatenated when using the correlation pooling schemes.
+The notation RGB, FLOW, and SMAID denote the respective frame-level features.
+We denote the combinations of RGB+FLOW as RF, RGB+SMAID as RS, and RGB+FLOW+SMAID as RFS, where the combinations are either averaged over their softmax CNN outputs for frame-level predictions, or their log-mapped features concatenated when using the correlation pooling schemes.

-\subsection{Evaluating the SMAID Representation:}
+\subsection{Evaluating the SMAID Representation}

 First, we evaluate our SMAID representation at the frame-level against alternatives such as (i) using only a single stream image model RGB and (ii) using only optical flow stream FLOW.
 In Table~\ref{tab:ssaid_mpii_jhmdb_frame_level_comparison}, we provide these results on the four datasets.
-As is clear, SMAID improves the frame-level confidences by about 4\% on the MPII and about 10\% on JHMDB.
-However, it seems less effective on HMDB and UCF101 datasets.
-This is not surprising as SMAID uses frame differences, and given that there is significant camera motion in HMDB and UCF101 datasets, its influence is marginal.
-Further, it appears that SMAID offers complementary cues for recognition not captured by either appearance or flow or their combination; improving the accuracy from 38.1\% to 39.5\% on MPII sequences and by about 7\% on JHMDB, which we believe is substantial, thus clearly delineating the operational characteristics of this new data modality.
+As is clear, SMAID is seen to improve performance on all the datasets, while its benefits are more on the MPII and JHMDB datasets (for example, the improvements from RF to RFS are about 2\% on MPII, and 8\% on JHMDB) as the camera motion is absent.
+While, the significance of SMAID is marginal on HMDB and UCF101 datasets -- that have strong camera motions -- when using a VGG-16 architecture, we find that they show about 2\% improvement when using a powerful ResNet-152 model, which is encouraging.
+We also find that RS provides strong complementarity to the RGB stream (RGB to RS is 33.9 to 38.4 on MPII, 51.5 to 62.0, 45.4 to 55.5 on HMDB, and 83.1 to 86.7 on UCF101) showing about 6-10\% improvements.
+However, as is expected SMAID cannot replace the performance brought out by optical flow as is clear from the table.

 \comment{

 }